 Here are some types of grants available for charitable organizations:

 These grants come from federal, state, or local sources.
 They often support initiatives that align with government priorities, such as education, healthcare, social service, and community development.
+Government grants can also cover expenses related to infrastructure development, organizing youth mission group trips, and more.

 This is financial help that organizations can seek from foundations established by corporations.
-Such grants usually fund programs and projects that align with the company’s values and interests.
+Such grants usually fund programs and projects that align with the company's values and interests.
+When corporations donate stock or other assets to nonprofits, the tax deduction can be based on the asset's fair market value at the time of the donation.

 Earned income refers to self-generated revenue that helps cover operating expenses.
 It's a great way to access a steady stream of income while furthering your cause.
+Earned income must directly contribute to the nonprofit's mission to secure its tax-exempt status.

 Another way for nonprofits to raise money is by establishing corporate sponsorships and partnerships with other NPOs or for-profit businesses.
-This offers a classic win-win situation: You get money while your partnered business receives brand exposure.
+This offers a classic win-win situation: you get money while your partnered business receives brand exposure.

 The three major types of sponsorships to seek out are: